 We could, however, relatively easily eliminate a couple sites from this list where their major flaws were either intolerable or put the event at significant risk.
 Pawnee Prairie, for example, was quickly eliminated due to extreme fire weather risk in the summer.
-Richard Bong was also quickly dropped due to unpredictable local weather and difficult recovery experience due to swampy terrain, leaving us with Lucerne, Argonia, Apache Pass, and Alamosa.
+Richard Bong was also quickly dropped due to unpredictable local weather and difficult recovery experience due to swampy terrain, leaving us with Lucerne, Argonia, Austin, and Alamosa.
 However, around this time, our location selection process figuratively hit a brick wall at Mach 2.

-Apache Pass, about an hour away from Austin, Texas, had been our leading site candidate since December 2021, well before we began the final down-select.
+Austin, Texas, had been our leading site candidate since December 2021, well before we began the final down-select.
 However, a factor that we hadn’t really considered in-depth was local politics as they relate to HNS and our events’ attendees.
 Remember that “accommodating locals and local politics” priority?
 A quick look at Texas’ state policies, especially towards the LGBTQIA+ community and specifically transgender kids, revealed that those local politics could be, and were (and still are) rapidly shifting to, anything but accommodating.

 The largest priority for the Hot Nozzle Society as an organization is to make rocketry more accessible.
 This means opening it up to underrepresented communities, of which there are a lot in STEM.
 A significant part of our community and our organization is LGBTQIA+, and we quickly realized these state policies put some of our own staffers directly at risk.
 We knew we could keep the event itself an accepting and safe space, but we realized we also had to consider our surroundings.
 Austin is practically a safe haven in terms of acceptance but… were we close enough?
 What about people having to drive through Texas?
 Did we even have an alternative?
 We hit that brick wall—and now we had to figure out how to get going again.

 We started looking at our alternatives, and held a vote within the organization to see what people still thought was best.
-Apache Pass still ranked first, with Argonia second, Pawnee Prairie (later swapped for Alamosa) third, and Lucerne last.
+Austin still ranked first, with Argonia second, Pawnee Prairie (later swapped for Alamosa) third, and Lucerne last.
 Over the next two months, we slowly eliminated our last choices.
 Argonia was out due to an exorbitant site fee, only marginally better local politics, and incidents at the club itself around that time that didn’t particularly demonstrate it would be an accepting club to new rocketeers and to our goals.
 Alamosa was eliminated due to being over three hours away from any major airport or city, as well as less-than-favorable reviews of local hospitals from LGBTQIA+ patients.
-At this point, we were left with Lucerne Dry Lake, California, and Apache Pass.
+At this point, we were left with Lucerne Dry Lake, California, and Austin.

 We were hesitant to go to Lucerne—last year’s event was already in Southern California, and we wanted to avoid the hot Mojave desert and the two-hour drive to a major airport.
 However, it was still the best backup we had.
 Unfortunately for us, we weren’t the only ones with that idea, because earlier in the year, Tripoli’s LDRS 40 had relocated from a site in Oregon to Lucerne.
 LDRS, scheduled to take place just a month before our event, was too close.
 It would have been extremely logistically difficult for ROC, the resident club, to pull off both LDRS and HNS a month apart.